How to Pass Your Washington Foster Home Inspection the First Time

 Frequently Asked Questions

 Does a small amount of bathroom mold automatically fail a Washington foster home inspection?
-Not automatically — but it is frequently cited in Correction Agreements because inspectors apply WAC 110-148-1440 (clean, safe, and sanitary) and document anything that qualifies as a sanitation issue.
-Surface mold on grout or caulk that is cleaned before the inspection is a non-issue.
-Mold present during the inspection creates documentation, even if minor.
-The safe approach is to clean it before the visit.
+Not automatically — but it should be addressed because inspectors apply WAC 110-148-1440 (clean, safe, and sanitary) and may document it as a sanitation issue.
+If mold is discovered, work with the licensor on any required remediation plan; cleaning it before the visit can reduce preventable corrections.

 What is the most common reason Western Washington homes fail their foster care inspection?
 Moisture and mold in bathrooms, crawl spaces, or basements.
 In Eastern Washington (drier climate), the most common failures are firearms storage and medication storage.
 The regional difference is real.

 Can I be licensed with a pool in Washington state?
 Yes.
-You need a compliant barrier — at least 48 inches high — with a self-latching, self-closing gate that prevents unsupervised access.
-An in-ground pool with a standard privacy fence that has a latch at child height is typically not compliant.
-Check your specific configuration against WAC 110-148-1375.
+You need a compliant four-sided fence with a self-latching gate that prevents unsupervised access.
+Check your specific configuration against WAC 110-148.

 What is a Correction Agreement and how long does it add to my timeline?
 A Correction Agreement is a formal document listing items that must be addressed before DCYF can approve your license.
-Resolving minor items (a lockbox for medications) can happen the same day.
-Resolving structural moisture issues or installing compliant pool fencing may take 2 to 4 weeks.
-The follow-up inspection scheduling then adds additional time.
-Total delay: typically 4 to 10 weeks.
+Resolving minor items (a lockbox for medications) may happen quickly.
+Resolving structural moisture issues or installing compliant pool fencing may take longer.
+The follow-up inspection scheduling then adds additional time; the total depends on the correction and licensor availability.

 Does the licensor check the attic?
 It varies.
 Licensors assess accessible areas of the home.
 An attic with a pull-down stair or easy hatch access is more likely to be checked than one with no interior access.
 If your attic has visible sheathing staining from moisture, be prepared to address it.